Updated June 16, 2020

-The coronavirus relief legislation will provide guidelines on expanded sick-leave time and FMLA for employees who show symptoms of COVID-19, who are caring for a family member with COVID-19 symptoms, or who stay home to care for a child whose school/childcare cannot care for child due to COVID-19.
+Employees may be eligible for expanded sick-leave and FMLA if they show symptoms of COVID-19, are caring for a family member with COVID-19 symptoms, or stay home to care for a child whose school/childcare are unavailable due to COVID-19.

 - Hispanic Metropolitan Chamber of Commerce: COVID-19 Resources for our Community